The sons of Imran Khans call for global pressure on Pakistan to guarantee their father's release - ExBulletin

 Expressing his desire to be able to establish contacts with Donald Trump, Suleman said that the American president would be the best person to call in Pakistan for the release of Imran Khan.

-“We would like to talk to Trump or try to find a way where he would be able to help in one way or another.
-Because at the end of the day, all we are trying to make is to release our father, bring democracy to Pakistan and ensure his fundamental human rights,” said Suleman.
+“We would like to speak to Trump or try to find a way he would be able to help in one way or another.
+Because at the end of the day, all we are trying to release our father, bringing democracy to Pakistan and ensuring his fundamental human rights,” said Suleman.

 |